fdekeers/mozart-container/README.md

 First of all, make sure the Docker daemon is running on your machine.
 You can do so by simply launching the Docker Desktop application.

+Download the repository files as a ZIP, by clicking the green *Code* button on the top right corner, then the *Download ZIP* button, and extract it.
+The newly created directory `mozart-container-windows` contains the necessary files, and can be placed wherever you want.

-To deploy and use the Mozart 1.4.0 container, you can simply double-click on the [Mozart_Programming_Interface.bat](Mozart_Programming_Interface.bat) file.
+To launch and use the Mozart 1.4.0 container, you can simply double-click on the [Mozart_Programming_Interface.bat](Mozart_Programming_Interface.bat) file.